Are you vaccinated?

 Enrollment into a vaccine passport system requires a photograph of the irises, creating encrypted templates that cannot be hacked to create a useable image.
 Authentication takes only a second as people look into iris readers mounted at public and private sites.

 How would a vaccination passport work?
 In most cases, Q.R. codes store the small iris templates in a smartphone app.
 The app’s data is compared to a live reading to confirm a person is fully vaccinated.
 Printed versions of the Q.R. code provide I.D. for people not owning a smartphone.
 It’s easy keeping a person’s records up to date by adding information on potential booster vaccines to the Q.R. codes.

 Iris recognition is a proven technology.
 For years, airlines have employed a similar QR-based system at boarding gates.
 Many airports added a biometric identifier to the code allowing enrolled frequent flyers to use self-service kiosks to skip lengthy security and customs lines.

 It’s time we moved confidently into a post-pandemic era.
 Reliably knowing who is vaccinated and who is not provides valuable information needed for a return to normal activities.
-A vaccine passport is required as Malaysia, and the world, move toward reopening borders and ending domestic lockdowns.
+A vaccine passport is required as the world moves toward reopening borders and ending domestic lockdowns.

 Download our recent white paper, Getting Back to Normal with Vaccine Passports, for more information about vaccine passports and the role iris-recognition technology plays.